anton-martyniuk/Modern/README.md

 }
 ```

-## Repositories for No SQL databases
+## Repositories for No SQL databases :pencil:
 Modern generic repositories are built on top one of the most popular NoSQL databases: **MongoDB**.
 To use **MongoDB** repository install the `Modern.Repositories.MongoDB.DependencyInjection` Nuget package and register it within Modern builder in DI:
 ```csharp